 The Manager has the sole right to manage the business of the Company and to make any decisions with respect thereto.
-No Member shall take part in, or interfere in any manner with the management, conduct or control of the business and affairs of the Company and shall not have any right or authority to act for or bind the Company.
+No Member, other than the Class A Member, shall take part in, or interfere in any manner with the management, conduct or control of the business and affairs of the Company and shall not have any right or authority to act for or bind the Company.
 The Manager shall be elected solely by the Class A Member.
-Accordingly, the Class B Members, Class C Members, Class D Members, Class E Members, Class F Members and Class G Members shall have no right to elect the Manager or vote for his removal and shall have no right to manage the Company.
+Accordingly, the Class B Members, Class C Members, Class D Members, Class E Members, Class F Members, Class G Members, Class J Members, Class K Members and Class M Members shall have no right to elect the Manager or vote for his removal and shall have no right to manage the Company.
 The number of Managers shall be one, or such other number as may be determined from time to time by the Class A Member.
 The Class A Member may remove any Manager at any time with or without cause.
 Partners for Payment Relief DE, LLC is currently the Manager.

 The Manager does not presently charge the Company a management fee for its services.
 However, by and through its engagement of PPR Note Co., LLC ("PPR"), the Company has agreed to pay those expenses of PPR borne on behalf of the Company, as allocated thereto.
 For more details here, please see the section below entitled "Related Party Transactions."
-As it evaluates its business plan and the demand for more access to Real Estate Assets by investors similar to Investor Members, the Manager reserves the right to replace the current pass-through structure with a more customary model in the private funds industry, such as a per annum management fee, as may be recommended by the Manager's board.
+On and following January 1, 2025, PPR replaced this monthly pass-through expense structure with an annual fee structure, whereby a two percent (2%) annual fixed fee, payable monthly, is charged against the Company.
+For more details here, please see the section below entitled "Related Party Transactions - PPR Note Co., LLC".